danielendeg/nugetpackageupdate/specs/FHIR/Autoscaling/autoscaling-gen1.md

 *Guidance: In 20 words or less, describe the proposed solution.*

-Support compute autoscaling and possibly database autoscaling for Azure API for FHIR Gen 1
+Support compute autoscaling and database autoscaling for Azure API for FHIR

 ## Elevator Pitch / Press Release